awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 ## Allocating Dedicated Hosts<a name="dedicated-hosts-allocating"></a>

 To begin using Dedicated Hosts, you must allocate Dedicated Hosts in your account using the Amazon EC2 console or the command line tools\.
 After you allocate the Dedicated Host, the Dedicated Host capacity is made available in your account immediately and you can start launching instances onto the Dedicated Host\.

+Support for multiple instance types on the same Dedicated Host is available for the following instance families: `c5`, `m5`, `r5`, `c5n`, `r5n`, and `m5n`\.
+Other instance families support only a single instance type on the same Dedicated Host\.

 You can allocate a Dedicated Host using the following methods\.